darnrain/Lemon-Drop-Hi-Res-audio-source-code/README.md

 Make sure there are only one of each <mixer\> and </mixer\> top and bottom.
 They can not be tabbed.<br>

-I cant program with how disorganized the mixer_paths file was.
+I cant program with how disorganized the original mixer_paths file is.
 This is how I tabbed all lines and fixed it.<br>
 sed commands:<br>
 Move all lines to the left.<br>
 <pre>